-She said: "The word ulil albab is derived from the word lubb which is a plural.
+She said: "The word ulil albab is derived from the word lubb which is plural.
 It refers to the innermost of something.
-It's the heart or understanding that a person has."
+It's the heart of understanding that a person has."

 "The Quran gives us an alternative worldview.
 Dunya is like a monopoly.
 It's like a knock-out competition.
 It's just a game.
-It's about acquiring of more - more money, love, praises and approval of people and more likes on facebook.
+It's about acquiring more - more money, love, praises, and approval of people and more likes on Facebook.
 What happens after the game is over?"

 Yasmin then quoted an ayat of the Quran on the day when nothing will be of benefit, not children, not wealth except qalbun salim, a sound healthy heart.
 When the game is over, some people are going to be rich and some bankrupt.
 People who slander and backbite other people will have to forego their deeds and might end up with nothing.
 So we better consider what is true richness and bankruptcy.

-The ulil albab are those as mentioned in the Quran remember Allah that is keep their heart alive while standing, sitting and lying down - "in every position of life, when things are easy, when things are not easy, when happy, when sad, when rich and poor."
-They are people who remember Allah when it's convenient and when it's not convenient to remember Allah e.g. in an American airport, at the mall etc." said Yasmin.
+The ulil albab are those as mentioned in the Quran remember Allah that keeps their heart alive while standing, sitting and lying down - "in every position of life, when things are easy, when things are not easy, when happy, when sad, when rich and poor."
+They are people who remember Allah when it's convenient and when it's not convenient to remember Allah e.g. in an American airport, at the mall, etc." said Yasmin.

 So then we come to the question, what is good and what is bad.
 As stated in Surah Baqarah, it may be that we like a thing but it's not good for us whereas a thing which we dislike could be better for us.